crateio/distutils2/docs/source/distutils/apiref.rst

    Create a directory and any missing ancestor directories.
 If the directory already exists (or if *name* is the empty string, which means the current directory, which of course exists), then do nothing.
-Raise :exc:`DistutilsFileError` if unable to create some directory along the way (eg. some sub-path exists, but is a file rather than a directory).
+Raise :exc:`DistutilsFileError` if unable to create some directory along the way (e.g. some sub-path exists, but is a file rather than a directory).
 If *verbose* is true, print a one-line summary of each mkdir to stdout.
 Return the list of directories actually created.

 .. function:: create_tree(base_dir, files[, mode=0777, verbose=0, dry_run=0])

-   Create all the empty directories under *base_dir* needed to put *files* there.
-   *base_dir* is just the a name of a directory which doesn't necessarily exist yet; *files* is a list of filenames to be interpreted relative to *base_dir*.
-   *base_dir* + the directory portion of every file in *files* will be created if it doesn't already exist.  *mode*, *verbose* and *dry_run* flags  are as for :func:`mkpath`.
+   Create all the empty directories under *base_dir* needed to put *files* there. *base_dir* is just the a name of a directory which doesn't necessarily exist yet; *files* is a list of filenames to be interpreted relative to *base_dir*. *base_dir* + the directory portion of every file in *files* will be created if it doesn't already exist.  *mode*, *verbose* and *dry_run* flags are as for :func:`mkpath`.

 .. function:: copy_tree(src, dst[, preserve_mode=1, preserve_times=1, preserve_symlinks=0, update=0, verbose=0, dry_run=0])

    Copy an entire directory tree *src* to a new location *dst*.
 Both *src* and *dst* must be directory names.
 If *src* is not a directory, raise :exc:`DistutilsFileError`.
 If *dst* does not exist, it is created with :func:`mkpath`.
 The end result of the copy is that every file in *src* is copied to *dst*, and directories under *src* are recursively copied to *dst*.
 Return the list of files that were copied or might have been copied, using their output name.
 The return value is unaffected by *update* or *dry_run*: it is simply the list of all files under *src*, with the names changed to be under *dst*.

-   *preserve_mode* and *preserve_times* are the same as for :func:`copy_file` in :mod:`distutils.file_util`; note that they only apply to regular files, not to directories.
+   *preserve_mode* and *preserve_times* are the same as for :func:`copy_file`
+   in :mod:`distutils.file_util`; note that they only apply to regular files, not to directories.
 If *preserve_symlinks* is true, symlinks will be copied as symlinks (on platforms that support them!); otherwise (the default), the destination of the symlink will be copied.  *update* and *verbose* are the same as for :func:`copy_file`.

 .. function:: remove_tree(directory[, verbose=0, dry_run=0])

    Recursively remove *directory* and all files and directories underneath it.
    Any errors are ignored (apart from being reported to ``sys.stdout`` if *verbose* is true).

 ..
 XXX Some of this could be replaced with the shutil module?